 Immersion blender or regular blender

-- Caramelize the onions: Heat 2 tablespoons canola or vegetable oil in a large skillet over medium heat.
-Add the onions to the pan and stir to coat with the oil.
-Cook the onions, stirring every 5 to 10 minutes to scrape up any fond that forms on the bottom of the skillet, for 40 to 50 minutes until they reach your preferred level of caramelization.
-Add 1/4 cup water to deglaze the bottom of the pan, scrape up any fond, and stir it into the onions.
-Season onions to taste with salt and pepper.
-Then transfer to a separate bowl and set aside.
+- Caramelize the onions.
+Heat 2 tablespoons of the oil in a large skillet over medium heat until shimmering.
+Add the onions and cook, stirring every 5 to 10 minutes to scrape up any fond that forms on the bottom of the pan, until dark brown and caramelized, 40 to 50 minutes total.
+Add 1/4 cup water and scrape up any browned bits from the pan.
+Season to taste with salt and pepper.
+Transfer to a bowl and set aside.

-- Soak the dried porcini mushrooms: While the onions are cooking, add the dried porcini mushrooms to a medium bowl and cover with 1 1/2 cups boiling water.
-Soak for 10 to 15 minutes, until softened.
+- Soak the dried porcini mushrooms while the onions are cooking.
+While the onions are cooking, add the dried porcini mushrooms to a medium bowl and cover with 1 1/2 cups boiling water.
+Soak until softened, 10 to 15 minutes.

-- Chop the porcini mushrooms & strain the liquid: Remove the porcini mushrooms from the soaking liquid, transfer to a cutting board, and roughly chop the mushrooms.
+- Chop the porcini mushrooms & strain the liquid.
+Transfer the porcini mushrooms from the soaking liquid to a cutting board and coarsely chop.
 Strain the liquid to remove any sediment.
 Reserve the liquid for later.

-- Cook the mushrooms: Heat the remaining 2 tablespoons oil in the same pan you used for the onions.
-When hot, add the cremini mushrooms, season with salt and pepper, and stir to combine.
+- Cook the mushrooms.
+Heat the remaining 2 tablespoons oil in the same pan you used for the onions over medium heat until shimmering.
+Add the cremini mushrooms, season with salt and pepper, and stir to combine.
 Cook until the mushrooms have released their liquid and have softened, about 5 minutes.
 Add the porcini mushrooms to the pan and cook for another 2 to 3 minutes.